 The photos will be delivered to your email with a link to your online gallery.
 From there, you can download your photos with the provided PIN, share the link with friends/family, share to social media, and order prints.

 Should I opt-in for a second shooter?

 Having a second shooter can be beneficial for several reasons.
 First, having two photographers is helpful to capture some of those “getting ready moments” while you and your partner may be in separate locations before the ceremony.
 A second shooter can also help capture different angles and guarantees excellent coverage during your ceremony and any other important moments of the day.
-Think of it this way — if you are a bride walking down the aisle, you may want photos of your excited smile as well as the back of your dress and the look on your groom’s face.
-I do my best to capture this all when I am working solo, but a second person can help make sure that all those boxes are checked.
+Think of it this way — if you are walking down the aisle, you may want photos of your excited smile as well as the back of your dress or garments while also capturing your partner’s reaction.
+I do my best to capture this all when I am working solo, but a second shooter can help make sure that all those boxes are checked.
 Finally, a second photographer is suggested for weddings with more than 150 guests to ensure coverage of all guests and families while the primary shooter may be working exclusively with the couple.